top of page

 A Hidden Treasure in Limeport, Pa.

-Somewhere through the rolling hills and farmland hides Limeport Stadium, an 85-year-old ballpark has been the home to both amateur and high school baseball since 1933.
+Somewhere through the rolling hills and farmland hides Limeport Stadium, a historic ballpark that's been home to amateur and high school baseball since 1933.
 Its capacity is 1,100 and was the brainchild of Howard “Lefty” Fegley, a local dairy farmer who had such a passion for the game that he employed 75-100 workers at a rate of 10-14 cents an hour to construct a ballpark adjacent to his home and dairy farm.
 The final cost of the stadium has been debated at between $22,000 to $75,000.

-It was constructed to resemble Shibe Park in Philadelphia and to meet the growing need of baseball in the community.
-The stadium was built to last and no expense was spared; it’s solid brick structure, metal trusses, curved covered grandstand, and framed windows have virtually remained unchanged since its opening day.
+It was constructed to resemble Shibe Park in Philadelphia and to meet the growing need for baseball in the community.
+The stadium was built to last and no expense was spared; its solid brick structure, metal trusses, curved covered grandstand, and framed windows have virtually remained unchanged since its opening day.

 On July 30, 1933, the Limeport Milkmen of the East Penn Baseball League played in front of an overflow crowd of 4,000 fans.
-The highly competitive amateur league would operate until 1950, but perish along with many other leagues of its kind around this era.
+The highly competitive amateur league would operate until 1950, but perish along with many other leagues around this era.
 However, baseball of the high school, tournament, and amateur varieties would continue to play inside Fegley’s palace.
-There are well over 100 games played every year from late March to early September in Limeport, Pennsylvania.
+There are well over 100 games played annually from late March to early September in Limeport, Pennsylvania.

 Food & Beverage 4